 More fun with veth, network namespaces, VLANs – II – two L2-segments attached to a common network namespace

-I will pose and study a scenario without VLANs and respective tags.
+I will pose and study a first scenario without VLANs and respective tags.
 I will just attach veth end-points of two otherwise separated L2-segments to a common network namespace.
 Nevertheless, this very simple experiment will shed some light on open questions regarding routes, ARP and ICMP requests and answers.
 It will also lead us to aspects of PROXY ARP in (routing and forwarding) network namespaces.

 Fun with veth-devices, Linux bridges and VLANs in unnamed Linux network namespaces – IV